carmmenwu0520/dsc232r-group-project/jupyter-book/collaboration.md

 Milestone 3: Performed fitting analysis for Model 1, evaluating its performance across training and validation data.

-Milestone 4: Wrote the final report, including the methods, results, and discussion sections.
+Milestone 4: Compiled all the results and completed the final write-up in collaboration with Carmen.